Walk like a Panther

 "Walk like a Panther" is a song by the All Seeing I with vocals from Tony Christie.
 It charted at number 10 on the UK Singles Chart.

 Background

 "Walk like a Panther" was performed by All Seeing I with main vocals from Tony Christie and background vocals from Steve Edwards, and was written by Richard Barratt, Jason Buckle, Jarvis Cocker and Dean Honer, and was their third single from their album Pickled Eggs and Sherbet.
 It was written specifically for Christie to such an extent that it even mentions one of his past hits – "I Did What I Did for Maria" – and describes the hometown of the band members of the All Seeing I, Cocker and Christie: Sheffield.
 Cocker personally contacted Christie, who was living in Spain at the time as this was where he was most successful, asking if he would feature on the record.
+Christie had previously recorded a song of the same title for his debut album written by Mitch Murray & Peter Callander.

 Music video

 A music video was produced for the song. it was shot in Castle Market, Sheffield, it features Christie singing his parts and culminates in others walking with their arms held high in time with the music, mimicking panthers.